aaronmaynard/Create2/README.md

 # ROS on Create2

 Hi!
 Welcome to my documentation of the trials and tribulations I may be going through when installing ROS on the iRobot Create2.
 Many of the tutorials online have become outdated as versions of Ubuntu and ROS get updated.
-I am using **Ubuntu 18.04.5** and **ROS Melodic**.
+I am using **Ubuntu Focal 20.04.5** and **ROS2 Foxy**.

 ## Prerequisites